MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 Each VTL has its own interrupt controller, which is only active if the virtual processor is running in that particular VTL.
 If a virtual processor switches VTL states, the interrupt controller active on the processor is also switched.

+On x64 platforms, each VTL has a separate local APIC instance.
+On ARM64 platforms, each VTL has a separate GIC.

 An interrupt targeted at a VTL which is higher than the active VTL will cause an immediate VTL switch.
 The higher VTL can then receive the interrupt.
-If the higher VTL is unable to receive the interrupt because of its TPR/CR8 value, the interrupt is held as “pending” and the VTL does not switch.
+If the higher VTL is unable to receive the interrupt because of its priority mask (TPR/CR8 on x64, GIC priority mask on ARM64), the interrupt is held as "pending" and the VTL does not switch.
 If there are multiple VTLs with pending interrupts, the highest VTL takes precedence (without notice to the lower VTL).

 When an interrupt is targeted at a lower VTL, the interrupt is not delivered until the next time the virtual processor transitions into the targeted VTL.

-INIT and startup IPIs targeted at a lower VTL are dropped on a virtual processor with a higher VTL enabled.
-Since INIT/SIPI is blocked, the [HvCallStartVirtualProcessor](hypercalls/HvCallStartVirtualProcessor.md) hypercall should be used to start processors.
+On x64 platforms, INIT and startup IPIs targeted at a lower VTL are dropped on a virtual processor with a higher VTL enabled.
+Since architectural processor startup mechanisms may be blocked, the [HvCallStartVirtualProcessor](hypercalls/HvCallStartVirtualProcessor.md) hypercall should be used to start processors.

-### RFLAGS.IF
+On ARM64 platforms, PSCI interface methods (such as CPU_ON) for bringing processors online are similarly blocked when a higher VTL is enabled.
+The [HvCallStartVirtualProcessor](hypercalls/HvCallStartVirtualProcessor.md) hypercall provides a consistent cross-platform mechanism to start processors.

+### Interrupt Masking and VTL Switches

+#### On x64 Platforms

 For the purposes of switching VTLs, RFLAGS.IF does not affect whether a secure interrupt triggers a VTL switch.
 If RFLAGS.IF is cleared to mask interrupts, interrupts into higher VTLs will still cause a VTL switch to a higher VTL.
-Only the higher VTL’s TPR/CR8 value is taken into account when deciding whether to immediately interrupt.
+Only the higher VTL's TPR/CR8 value is taken into account when deciding whether to immediately interrupt.

 This behavior also affects pending interrupts upon a VTL return.
 If the RFLAGS.IF bit is cleared to mask interrupts in a given VTL, and the VTL returns (to a lower VTL), the hypervisor will reevaluate any pending interrupts.
 This will cause an immediate call back to the higher VTL.

+#### On ARM64 Platforms

+Similarly, the PSTATE interrupt mask bits (DAIF) do not affect whether a secure interrupt triggers a VTL switch.
+If interrupts are masked via PSTATE, interrupts targeted at higher VTLs will still cause a VTL switch.
+Only the higher VTL's GIC priority mask is taken into account when deciding whether to immediately deliver the interrupt.

 ### Virtual Interrupt Notification Assist